Open Letter To The People

 Our society conducts a presidential primary process across all 50 states that all parties can leverage to draw a majority of people to a candidate and platform.
 It’s important to acknowledge the legitimacy only such a massive democratic process can confer.
 When too many groups disregard obtaining the consent of the governed, or dismiss the results of elections, it fundamentally harms our union the same way disregard for consent harms all relationships.
 Friendship, marriage, family, church, union, city, state, nation are all human relationships that depend on a deep appreciation for the importance of not just what you want, but also for building agreement or consent to a course of action.
 The national presidential candidate debates reach tens of millions.
 Tens of thousands of media reports cover a wide diversity of the people’s concerns.
 Hundreds of millions are spent by campaigns to educate, persuade and mobilize the people’s support on issues through their vote; along with countless volunteer hours.
 This not only produces tens of millions of votes, but it is also the greatest legitimate delegation of the people's power in our republic.
 Restoring proper respect and cooperation around this is how we address cancerous infighting.
 Here is our theory of change:

-Even when progressives win elections, instead of pressing on to other regressive dominated states and districts, infighting begins, polling of regressives to win the next election goes up, elected officials in vulnerable districts get scared, and legislation slows or stops.
+The challenge we must overcome is that even when progressives win elections, instead of pressing on to other regressive dominated states and districts, infighting begins, polling of regressives to win the next election goes up, elected officials in vulnerable districts get scared, and legislation slows or stops.
 For Progress is dedicated to helping the largest non-regressive multi-party voter coalition in our republic move their platform and democratic process forward; year after year until every state is liberated from regressive politics.
 In the last presidential election, 81 million came together in support of a wide variety of vital issues.
 For Progress helps with planning, training, and campaigns that integrate the organizing of the people's community, law-making, and representative power.
 Defending democracy is not just the responsibility of grassroots groups but all non-profits, media, business, and faith groups.
 Just as civic groups benefit when they help the people, so should all groups.
 We hope to be in touch soon so we can explore how causes you care about and organizations you work with can thrive by advancing the people’s platform.